 Monthly newsletters are released to widely disseminate news of current Alliance activities and developments.

-To provide an asset map of Canadian clinical practice guidelines, a report has been published and a searchable online database is being created.
+To map out the developers of Canadian clinical practice guidelines, a report has been published and a searchable online database has been created.

 2.2.3 Training and Mentorship